 The Investments Bridging Course has been mapped to the International Actuarial Association's (IAA) Subject 8: Investment and Asset Analysis.
 While some of this content is covered by the Core Technical courses CT8 – Financial Economics or Part II - The Actuarial Control Cycle, most content is from Course 1 - Investments, which was discontinued from 2013.

-The IBC Course will cease on 31 December 2019.
-After 2019, this course will be replaced by the 'Asset and Liability Management' subject.
+The IBC Course will cease on 30 June 2020.
+After Semester 1 2020, this course will be replaced by the 'Asset and Liability Management' subject.

 The Investments Bridging Course is delivered online and consists of two units:

 Course materials, readings and interactive practice exercises will be available on the Institute's Learning Management System

 * Fitzherbert, R. (2004) Investment Principles for Actuaries, Actuaries Institute.

 * Sherris, M. (1996) Money and Capital Markets (2nd Edition), Allen & Unwin

 * Viney, C. (2003) Financial Institutions, Instruments and Markets (4th Edition), McGraw-Hill.